tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 "want to get unstuck, go for a walk, no phone, no music, no podcast, just you, your thought and the fresh air."

-"be deliberate about what you spend your time on and who you spend it with"
+"be deliberate about what you spend your time on and who you spend it with."

 "not matter how far you go, always remember, you didn't make it on your own, pay it forward, be a mentor, be a champion for others, their growth should be your tremendous source of joy and pride."

 "The world is changed by your example, not by your opinion."

 "Productivity is for robots.
-What humans are going to be really good at is asking questions, being creative, and experiencing."
+What humans are going to be good at is asking questions, being creative, and experiencing."

 "Desire is a contract you make with yourself to be unhappy until you get what you want."

 "judge a person by his/her questions rather than his/her answers."

-"my goal for each reader to like 50%, love 25%, and never forget 10%"
+"my goal for each reader to like 50%, love 25%, and never forget 10%."

 "Success, however you define it, is achievable if you collect the right field-tested beliefs and habits."

 "The superheroes you have in your mind (idols, icons, titans, billionaires, etc...) are nearly all walking flaws who've maximized 1 or 2 strengths...; you succeed because you find your unique strengths and focus on developing habits around them."

 "I'm not the strongest.
 I'm not the fastest.
-But I'm really good at suffering"
+But I'm good at suffering."

 "Everyone fighting a battle that you know nothing about"

-"Routine, in an intelligent man, is a sign of ambition"
+"Routine, in an intelligent man, is a sign of ambition."

 very often, "our" beliefs are not our own

-"borrow liberally, combine uniquely, and create your own bespoke blueprint."
+"borrow liberally, combine uniquely, and create your bespoke blueprint."

 # References
 https://fourminutebooks.com/tools-of-titans-summary/